 - Build and maintain strong bones.

-The phosphorus chub and jack mackerel provide has been shown in scientific research to help with the following:
+The phosphorus provided by mackerel has been shown in scientific research to help with the following:

 - Muscle recovery.